Afghanistan: One deported, one evacuated — two very different stories | DW | 26.08.2021

 Farhad is desperate to get out of Afghanistan and come to Germany.
 Abdul Ghafoor has managed just that — although he really wanted to stay in Kabul.

-When gunshots ring out on the streets of Kabul, Farhad* takes his three-year-old son firmly in his arms and tells him a lie: That a wedding is being celebrated nearby.
+When gunshots ring out on the streets of Kabul, Farhad* takes his 3-year-old son firmly in his arms and tells him a lie: A wedding is being celebrated nearby.
 "Happy shooting," he says.
-Firing shots into the air is a tradition in Afghanistan, in honor of the bride and groom.
+Firing shots into the air is a matrimonial tradition in Afghanistan, in honor of the bride and groom.

 "My son can't yet understand what's happening in his country right now.
-He's just very scared of the loud bangs," says Farhad.
-He can't explain to the child what's really happening.
+He's just very scared of the loud bangs," says Farhad, adding that he can't explain to the child what's really happening.

 Every day, Farhad writes in a Facebook chat about how he is doing.
 He is one of more than 1,000 Afghans who were deported from Germany to their home country since the end of 2016.

 He was a minor when he came to Germany.
 He came alone, both parents were dead.
-He did not commit any criminal offenses in Germany.
-But his asylum application was rejected, despite desperate attempts by German friends to support him.
+He did not commit any crimes in Germany.
+But his asylum application was rejected, despite desperate attempts by German friends to support him and his application to stay in Germany.

 Just like Farhad, every year thousands of Afghans try in vain to obtain a residence permit in Germany.
-60% of Afghans' asylum applications were rejected.
-And it was not until August 11 — just four days beforethe Taliban invaded Kabul— that the Federal Interior Ministry suspended the controversial deportations to Afghanistan.
+Some 60% of Afghans' asylum applications were rejected.
+It was not until August 11 — just four days before the Taliban took control of Kabul— that the German Interior Ministry suspended the controversial deportations to Afghanistan.

-Someone like Farhan, who has already been deported once, had no realistic chance of being flown out now as part of the German airlift.
-He is desperate.
-"If the Taliban find out I've been living in Germany, they'll kill me," he believes.
+Someone like Farhad, who has already been deported once, had no realistic chance of being flown out now as part of the German airlift.
+But he is desperate.
+"If the Taliban find out I've been living in Germany, they'll kill me," he says.

 In fact, deported returnees like Farhad have been in more danger than others since the Taliban took power, Abdul Ghafoor confirms.